-Location: Nigeria, Africa, is composed of basically three different ethnic groups: the Yorubas, the Hausas, and the Ibos.
-The Ibos live in Iboland.
+Location: Nigeria, Africa, is composed of basically three different ethnic groups: the Yorubas, the Hausas, and the Igbo.
+The Igbo live in southeastern Nigeria.
 It comes as no surprise that the stifling heat of central Africa would dictate the type of clothing worn by any native peoples.
 The Ibos wear little or nothing until they reach puberty.
 At this time, the men usually wear loose-fitting cotton shirts and a loincloth, while the women wrap different pieces of cloth around themselves and also wrap some cloth around their head.
 The men often carry machetes, useful for clearing overgrown paths and offering protection for wild animals.

 Information kindly provided by: Andrew Froiland